udai-arneja/HLP-Project_Group2/README.md

       IsSliding = (false, "input" , 0, {X=0.; Y=0.}) ---> _this is for when the port slides so it tells me 1) whether it's sliding, 2) whether the port is input or output, 3) what port number it is and 4) where the mouse is _

+## CURRENT INTERFACES

+### Overall Interfaces

+#### Mouse Interface

+Each module current interfaces with the mouse separately.

+### Sheet -> Symbol

+#### Deleting Things

+Message sent to **Symbol** (called: DeleteSymbol), indicating the component to be deleted (only contains UUID)

+### Sheet -> BusWire

+AddWire message : Tuple of 2 Port Ids - **BusWire** can then interface with **Symbol** to find the XYPos of the Ports

+DeleteWire : List of WireIds

+HighlightWire : List of WireIds

+SelectWire : an XYPos or WireID given

+-  -
+- SelectWire - XYPos of mouse
+- MoveWire? - for manual routing, not needed yet

+- Sheet is checking if the Wire is Valid to be routed.

+#### Deleting Things

+Message sent to BusWire, indicating the wires to be deleted.

+### Buswire -> Symbol